Pablo Manlapit: Expulsion

 In California, Manlapit also went into labor organizing until he traveled back to Hawaii in 1933.
 Again, he dove into the fray of labor organizing and this eventually led to his permanent expulsion from Hawaii and deportation to the Philippines in 1935.
 His family was broken because of this move.

 This ended his colorful but tragic career in the Hawaii labor movement.

+Later life

+Manlapit's first marriage did not survive his turmoils of being a leader in organizing the plantation workers, his expulsion to California, and his deportation to the Philippines in 1934.
+Manlapit and Annie became officially divorced in December 1939.
+Manlapit married Ponciana Calderon in the Philippines and they had a son.
+Manlapit became active in organizing in the Philippines.

 Manlapit worked for the Philippine government in the pre-World War II and postwar years.
-He supported Manuel Roxas in his presidency bid after World War II and served in some mid-level government positions before getting involved once more in labor matters which he mortgaged his family home to support Filipino workers on strike, and then becoming homeless and poor.
+After WWII and the defeat of the Japanese who occupied the Philippines, Manlapit became part of the political circle.
+He supported Manuel Roxas in his presidency bid after World War II and served in some mid-level government positions.

+In 1949 he returned to Hawaii to visit his children, but due to the government's non-stop harassment his stay was short.
+He returned to the Philippines.
+Becoming involved once more in labor matters, he mortgaged his family home to support Filipino workers on strike, and became homeless and poor.
+Manlapit died of cancer on April 15, 1969.

+Pardon and postmortem attempts to get his conviction overturned

+Manlapit worked to get a pardon from governors of Hawaii.
+Governor Oren Long eventually granted him one in 1952.

+As of May 2026, the Hawai‘i Filipino Lawyers Association is exploring whether his conviction can be overturned.